 For Visitors Who Are Deaf or Hard of Hearing

 • Assistive listening devices are available for visitors with hearing impairments who are attending programs in the Frist Art Museum Auditorium.
 Contact the staff member managing event to obtain headset that provide amplification of sound via an infrared transmission signal.

 TOURS: On the first Saturday of each month, certified American Sign Language interpreters will be available for both the 1:30 p.m.
 Docent Walk-up Tour and the 4:30 p.m.
 Architecture Tour.
 Our Docent Walk-up Tours focus on one of the current exhibitions and require gallery admission.
 Our Architecture Tours explore the Frist Art Museum’s landmark Art Deco building and are free.
 No advance reservation for either tour is required.
-ASL interpretation is generously supported by Bridges for the Deaf and Hard of Hearing, a Middle Tennessee nonprofit serving the Deaf and hard of hearing, and hearing communities.
+ASL interpretation is generously supported by Bridges for the Deaf and Hard of Hearing, a Middle Tennessee nonprofit serving the Deaf and hard of hearing community.